reina-peh/data-science-and-analytics/README.md

 # data-science-and-analytics
 ## About
-This repository documents the learning outcomes of courses that I have taken in quest of self-improvement as an analyst.
+This repository documents my independent learning in quest of reinforcing my existing knowledge and skills as an analyst.
+I have hand-picked courses, of which mostly come with assessments and labs to augment my learning.

 ## Materials
 1. Google Data Analyst Professional Certificate — Google [^1]